Winnypohh/Wakeup/README.md

 Fixed all the problemes when I got the error ( like cols was over 82 or other unexpected error).

 # Bugs.
-* Had some issiuse with add pictures to readme file.
+* Had some issues with add pictures to readme file.
-All fixed and problem solved. error was cap in picture name.
+All fixed and problems solved. error was cap in picture name.
 No bugs remaining.

 # Validator Testing.